tmtsoftware/esw-ts/docs/src/main/clients/agent/agent-service.md

 ###Pre-requisite
 ####In order to use agent service APIs:

-  1. Agent machine should be up and running.
-Its location should be registered with location service.
+  1. Agent machines should be up and running.
+  2. Locations of agent machines should be registered in Location Service.
-  2. Authorization Token with correct access role.
+  3. Authorization Token with correct access role.
      Documentation on how to fetch access token could be found @ref[here](../../aas/csw-aas-js.md).

 ####To create Agent client: